-(Matthew 28:15) So they took the money and did as they were directed.
-And this story has been spread among the Jews to this day.
+(Matthew 28:15) So they took the money, and did as they were taught: and this saying is commonly reported among the Jews until this day.

 Even today, various atheists and other religious teachers promote the story concocted by these religious leaders (or some variation of the story) in their efforts to deny the fact of Jesus' resurrection from the dead.
 This is another Bible prophecy that has been fulfilled.
 For almost 2,000 years since the gospel of Matthew was written "this story is still told among the Jews to this day."